 Fleet capacity continues to stay static.
 The overall quotas are not being harvested.
-The driving factors are from the marketplace and not an inability to catch the quota.
-The processors are unable to demand the prices at which the products are sold, because the vendors essentially dictate the prices to the processors.
-This has limited the amount of capitalization that can be done in this fishery.
+The driving factors are not from the marketplace.
+The issues are related to an inability to catch the quota to meet demand.
+While some processors indicated they are unable to demand the prices at which the products are sold because of contractual agreements, because the vendors essentially dictate the prices to the processors, other have indicated that in the current high demand environments that consumers/purchasers are willing to pay more for the product and are negotiable.
+Fishing restrictions and regulations have limited the amount of capitalization that can be done in this fishery.
 The fleet continues to age, and there have been limited new builds, which has resulted in increased maintenance time spent to refurbish vessels.